wtsi-hgi/go-softpack-builder/README.md

 # go-softpack-builder (gsb)
 Go implementation of a softpack builder service.

+After receiving a POST (see Testing section below) with desired environment details, this service does the following:

+1. A singularity definition file, singularity.def, is created and uploaded to an environment-specific subdirectory of your S3 build location.
+   The definition uses a spack image to run spack commands that install the desired versions of the spack packages specified in the POST.
+The results are then copied in to a smaller final image.
+2. A job is supplied to `wr add`.
+This job essentially runs `singularity build` in a fuse mount of the environment-specific subdirectory of your S3 build location.
+Outputs of the build end up in S3: the built image itself (singularity.sif), stdout&err of the build attempt (builder.out), a list of the executables added to PATH as a result of installing the requested packages - not their dependencies - (executables), and the spack.lock file that spack generates containing the concrete versions of everything it installed.
+3. In the case of build failure, builder.out containing the error message will be in the S3 location, and it will also be sent to core, which should then indicate the failure on the softpack-web frontend.
+   In the case of build success, the remaining steps are carried out.
+4. A tcl module file is generated and installed in your local installation dir.
+   This file defines help (a combination of the description specified in the POST, and a list of the executables), whatis info (listing the desired packages), and prepends to PATH the local scripts directory for this environment.
+5. The singularity.sif is downloaded from S3 and placed in the scripts directory, along with symlinks for each executable to your wrapper script (which as per wrapper.example, should `singularity run` the sif file, supplying the exe basename and any other args).
+6. A softpack.yml file is generated, containing the help text from the module as the description, and the concrete desired packages from the lock file.
+A README.md is also generated, with simple usage instructions in it (`module load [installed module path]`).
+In case step 6 fails, these are uploaded to the S3 build location.
+7. The main files in S3 (singularity.def, spack.lock, builder.out,
+   softpack.yml, README.md), along with the previously generated module file are sent to the core service, so it can add them to your softpack artifacts repo and make the new environment findable with the softpack-web frontend.
+   Note that the image is not sent to core, so the repo doesn't get too large.
+   It can be reproduced exactly at any time using the singularity.def, assuming you configure specific images (ie. not :latest) to use.

 ## Initial setup

 You'll need an S3 bucket to be a binary cache, which needs GPG keys.
 Here's one